 Jan and Gill’s Circle (730pm) is a place for people to get together, chat, celebrate what’s going on their life.
 They explore the Bible and discuss how it applies to their lives.

-Adam and Lauren’s Circle (745pm) is pretty relaxed group with a mixture of people.
+Matt and Rachel’s Circle (745pm) is pretty relaxed group with a mixture of people.
 They mix pub visits with bible study, chatting about the talk from Sunday, worship and prayer.
 There are some amazing bakers in our group as well so you are guaranteed lots of cake!
 They meet at various locations around Ashford so it’s worth an email first to find out where they’re meeting this week

 If you have any questions please email firstname.lastname@example.org .